 Python Authoring

-The conceptual model - workflows as durable control flow, actions as distributed work - is the same in every language Waymark targets.
-This page covers the Python-specific surface: how arguments and return values get serialized, how dependency injection works, how the worker discovers your handlers.
+Waymark's conceptual model is the same in every language we target.
+Workflows are durable control flow, and actions are distributed work.
+This page covers the Python-specific bits: how arguments and return values get serialized, how dependency injection works, how the worker discovers your handlers.

-If you haven't yet, the Quickstart is the fastest way to get a working setup.
+If you haven't read it yet, the Quickstart is the fastest way to get a working setup.
 The Concepts section covers the behavior of workflows and actions in language-neutral terms.

 Inputs and outputs